 For more information, visit Rehabilitation Loan/Emergency and Accessibility Loan Program or call 800-710-8871 or 651-296-8215.

 This program offers loans for home water treatment and well construction, repair, and sealing.
-The program is designed for homeowners with an annual household income of $141,000 or less.
+The program is designed for homeowners with an annual household income of $155,500 to $175,400 or less depending on the county.
 This program does not have any location restrictions.
 There is a fixed interest rate.
 A qualifying homeowner may repay the loan with fixed monthly payments.
 The repayment term will be based on the loan amount and household budget.
 For a list of participating lenders and the current interest rate, visit their website.
 The Minnesota Housing Finance Agency Loan Programs administers this program.

 For more information, visit Fix Up Program or call 800-710-8871 or 651-296-8215.

 Loans from this program can be used for home water treatment, replacing a well, connecting to public water, sealing a well, and other practices that prevent water pollution.
 You do not need to be a farmer to qualify.
 Financing is available for existing privately owned wells that provide drinking water for people or livestock.
 Irrigation and other commercial wells are not eligible.
 There are no income limits in this program.
 The loan terms include a maximum of $200,000, a maximum length of ten years, and a maximum interest rate of 3 percent plus usual and customary fees.
 Local counties and Soil and Water Conservation Districts administer this loan program offered by the Minnesota Department of Agriculture (MDA).

 For more information: